williamdemeo/ds644-spring2023/scala/README.md

 Verify that VSCode and Metals are using a compatible version of the [JDK][].

-Specifically, make sure that Metals is not trying to use the latest version of JDK (version 17 or higher) since (as of this writing) they are are not compatible with Scala and Spark.
+Specifically, make sure that Metals is not trying to use the latest version of the JDK (version 17 or higher) since (as of this writing) they are are not compatible with Scala and Spark.

 This section will help you make sure that VSCode/Metals is using [JDK 11][]